-Symptoms of inattention include an inability to stay focused on tasks appropriate for age, having difficulty concentrating on one thing, loosing important items, and ...more symptoms »
+Symptoms of inattention include an inability to stay focused on tasks appropriate for age, having difficulty concentrating on one thing, loosing ...more symptoms »

 Symptoms of ADHD can be successfully controlled with medications.
 Drugs call stimulants are commonly prescribed.
 Stimulants actually work in reverse in people with ADHD and can produce a calming effect and improved concentration.

-The U.S. Food and Drug Administration-approved medication treatments for ADHD are generally considered safe when given under ...more treatments »
+The U.S. Food and Drug Administration-approved medication treatments for ADHD are generally considered safe when given under regular medical ...more treatments »

 A diagnosis of ADHD may missed because its symptoms can mimic symptoms of such conditions as anxiety disorder, depression, conduct disorder, and learning disabilities.
 It is important to understand that although these disorders are separate conditions from ADHD, they often accompany ADHD.

-The symptoms of ADHD can also mimic such ...more misdiagnosis »
+The symptoms of ADHD can also mimic such conditions as petit mal seizures, diabetes, ...more misdiagnosis »